Evaluating LLM-Based 0-to-1 Software Generation in End-to-End CLI Tool Scenarios: Experimental Setup

+To systematically quantify the performance of an agent-generated repository $R_{test}$ and populate our final evaluation tables, we compute final scores for the metrics defined in Section~\ref{sec:black-box-differential-evaluation}.

+First, we compute the \textbf{Build (Global Installation Success Rate)}, measuring whether $R_{test}$ can be successfully installed using standard package managers.
+A repository failing this fundamental prerequisite is penalized with a score of zero across all subsequent evaluation metrics.
+This zero-tolerance penalty reflects the most basic requirement of the intent-driven ``Vibe Coding'' paradigm: if an agent fails to deliver a structurally valid and installable package, any downstream functional evaluation becomes meaningless.
+Thus, the Build metric serves as the primary indicator of an agent's foundational repository planning and environment configuration capabilities.

-To systematically quantify the performance of an agent-generated repository $R_{test}$ and populate our final evaluation tables, we compute final scores for the aforementioned metrics.
-The Build score is simply the binary installation success rate averaged across all repositories.
-For the remaining metrics (Exec, EM, FM, and SM), we employ a macro-averaging aggregation strategy.
-To prevent command classes with simpler logic from disproportionately dominating the evaluation, we calculate the scores as follows.
-Let $C$ denote the set of all identified command classes for a given repository $R_{test}$.
-For each command class $c \in C$, let $T_{c}$ be its corresponding suite of 50 test cases.
-The pass rate of a specific command class under a given evaluation metric (denoted as $metric \in \{\text{Exec, EM, FM, SM}\}$) is calculated as:
+For the successfully installed repositories, we employ a macro-averaging aggregation strategy to calculate the scores for the aforementioned metrics (Exec, SP, EM, FM, and SM) defined in Section~\ref{sec:black-box-differential-evaluation}.
+This ensures that command patterns with simpler logic do not disproportionately dominate the overall evaluation.
+Specifically, let $C$ denote the set of all identified command patterns for a given repository $R_{test}$.
+For each command pattern $c \in C$, let $T_{c}$ be its corresponding suite of 50 test cases.
+We define the pass rate of a specific command pattern under a given metric $m \in \{\text{Exec, SP, EM, FM, SM}\}$ as: